tikv/tikv/USAGE.md

     ```

     Cluster ID is used to distinguish different TiKV clusters.
-    The `/pd` is the root prefix path in etcd.
+    `/pd` is the root prefix path in etcd.

-3. Start TiKV on listening port 5551, the data is stored in local directory `data1` and cluster ID is 1.
+3. Start TiKV on listening port 5551.
+The data is stored in directory `data1` and cluster ID is 1.

     ```sh
     tikv-server -S raftkv --addr 127.0.0.1:5551 --pd 127.0.0.1:1234 -s data1 --cluster-id 1